codatio/codat-docs/docs/expenses/config-and-categorize.md

 - You can either choose to create a new account or retrieve a list of exisiting accounts from your customers accounting software.

     - [GET](/accounting-api#/operations/get-account) a list of available accounts.
 Use this request to retrieve a list of relevant accounts from your customers' accounting software.
 You should also add additional query parameters, e.g. `query=metadata.isDeleted=false&&isBankAccount=true`.
 For **credit cards**, you can use an additional query parameter, e.g. `query=metadata.isDeleted=false&&isBankAccount=true&&type=liability`.
-    - To **create** a new bank acocunt you can use the following [POST](/accounting-api#/operations/bankAccounts) endpoint.
-Please note that you should trigger a [GET](/accounting-api#/operations/bankAccounts) if a new bank account has been created prior to syncing transactions.
+    - To **create** a new bank acocunt you can use the following [POST](/accounting-api#/operations/create-bank-accounts) endpoint.
+Please note that you should trigger a data refresh [GET](/accounting-api#/operations/bankAccounts) if a new bank account has been created prior to syncing transactions.

 :::info Foreign exchange 💱